STYLE SHEET

 “Our culture is one of the things I'm most proud of.
 Generally, culture dilutes over time, but ours has improved.

 “By virtue of hiring a critical mass of good people, we’ve created a psychologically safe environment that is honest, with strong but compassionate feedback.
-I think that’s the backbone to any successful organization.”
+I think that’s the backbone to any successful organisation.”

 Like all first time managers, Robbie spent time figuring out how to give and receive feedback effectively.